kevinawei/spirals/README.md

 Adding a second layer also greatly increased the accuracy.

 I tried using multiple activation functions such as sigmoid, but found that relu was ultimately the best for my model.

+See spiral.csv for output coordinate guesses and spirals.png for a graph of the output